 You can report your taxes online through the MassTaxConnect website.

 Massachusetts mandates that you keep payroll records for three years.
-These records must contain the employee’s name, address, job title, amount paid each payroll, and daily/weekly hours worked.
+These records must contain the employee’s name, address, job title, amount paid each payroll, and daily and weekly hours worked.

 Download our free checklist to help you stay on track while you’re working through these steps: